 At Providence Little Company of Mary Medical Center Torrance we are proud to receive recognition for the extraordinary care provided to our patients.
 Creating a positive environment that accommodates physicians' needs and recognizes their important contributions-from the examination room to the boardroom-results in invaluable partnerships and outstanding patient care.

-WORLD’S BEST HOSPITALS – Providence Little Company of Mary Medical Center Torrance has been named in the first-ever Newsweek list of the World’s Best Hospitals.
-The list recognizes the top 1,000 hospitals across 11 countries.
-The criteria include patient experience, quality, and input from physicians and other health care professionals.
+WORLD’S BEST HOSPITALS – Providence Little Company of Mary Medical Center Torrance has been named for two years in a row in Newsweek’s list of World’s Best Hospitals.
+The criteria include patient experience, quality, and input from physicians and other health care professionals — which means each and every physician and employee shares this wonderful recognition.

-BEST HOSPITAL – Providence Little Company of Mary Medical Center is a designated “Best Hospital” by U.S. News & World Report.
+BEST HOSPITAL – Providence Little Company of Mary Medical Center Torrance has once again been designated a “Best Hospital” by U.S. News & World Report.
 This ranking places the medical center as one of the top-rated hospitals in both California and Los Angeles.

 Providence Little Company of Mary Medical Center Torrance has achieved the highest honor for Nursing Excellence.
 The Magnet Recognition Program® is the highest and most prestigious distinction a healthcare organization can receive for nursing.
 Only 8% of U.S. hospitals earn the Magnet designation, it is the gold standard that represents an organization-wide commitment to a culture where excellence flourishes.

 Quality matters and we are proud that Healthgrades has recognized us as a leader in patient care and safety.
-Providence Little Company of Mary Medical Center Torrance has received a five star rating for esophageal/stomach surgeries by Healthgrades.
-In addition, for 7 years in a row, we were a recipient of the Healthgrades Patient Safety Excellence Award, as well as being name among the top 5% in the Nation for Patient Safety.
+Providence Little Company of Mary Medical Center Torrance has achieved the Healthgrades 2020 Patient Safety Excellence Award, placing in the Top 5% of hospitals nationwide.
+This is the 8th year in a row (2013-2020) for this award!

 Garry Olney, Chief Executive